Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \section IndexNews News

+\subsection IndexNewsForBigRelease New for the 2.0 release
+  - <b>September 2006:</b> <b>ISO<i><sub>AgLib</sub></i></b> now is a real ISO library!
+Complete removal of all DIN-related or DIN-dependent code, classes and preprocessor directives.
+    These changes also affect the tool chain for the process data.

 \subsection IndexCurrentAdditionNews News for the 1.2.1 release
   - <b>February 2006:</b> Enhance modularization of base information (Not-ProcessData parts from 11783-7) - this will be finished for release 1.2.2
   - <b>January 2006:</b> Periodic Source Adress (SA) request sending to get early cleanup of stale nodes in monitor list